x

 Dec 19, 2024

-Columbus, OH – On Thursday—in response to the court reaching out to personally invite The Buckeye Institute to weigh in (a true vote of confidence validating our work by the Eleventh Circuit!)—Buckeye filed an amicus brief in Fulton v.
+Columbus, OH – On Thursday—in response to the court reaching out to personally invite The Buckeye Institute to weigh in—Buckeye filed an amicus brief in Fulton v.
 Fulton County Board of Commissioners, urging the U.S. Court of Appeals for the Eleventh Circuit to reaffirm the constitutional right to seek just compensation when the government takes private property.
-The Eleventh Circuit directly requested this brief from The Buckeye Institute recognizing our continued insightful and well-reasoned legal arguments in other property rights cases that would be of value as it considers this case.
-Wow, our lawyers are blushing and quite honored!
+The Eleventh Circuit directly requested this brief from The Buckeye Institute, recognizing its continued insightful and well-reasoned legal arguments in other property rights cases that would be of value as the court considers this case.

 “The sanctity of private property rights is both deeply rooted in American society and fundamental to our understanding of justice,” said David C. Tryon, director of litigation at The Buckeye Institute.
 “If state or local governments can seize private property without compensation, it would make a mockery of the Fifth Amendment and leave citizens with no protection.”

-In the brief, filed in response to the court’s November 12, 2024, invitation, Buckeye along with our fellow amici address the following issues:
+In the brief, filed in response to the court’s November 12, 2024, invitation, Buckeye, along with our fellow amici, addresses the following issues:

 • Whether the takings clause in the U.S. Constitution provides a cause of action directly against the federal government under the Fifth Amendment;